Fantom-foundation/go-lachesis/docs/consensus.rst

 .. image:: assets/dag_bx.png

-So the output of Babble is a sequence of blocks; the interface between the app and Babble is a blockchain interface.
-This makes it convenient for developers to plug into Babble, and provides a base for building light-clients and cross-chain communication protocols.
-We believe that the p2p internet is moving towards a landscape of interconnected blockchains, the so called internet of blockchains, an Babble is built with this in mind.
+So the output of Lachesis is a sequence of blocks; the interface between the app and Lachesis is a blockchain interface.
+This makes it convenient for developers to plug into Lachesis, and provides a base for building light-clients and cross-chain communication protocols.
+We believe that the p2p internet is moving towards a landscape of interconnected blockchains, the so called internet of blockchains, an Lachesis is built with this in mind.